 Number of strokes the Score Differential is lower than a player's Handicap Index in effect when the round was played Exceptional score reduction

-7.0 - 9.9 1.0
+7.0 - 9.9 -1.0

-10.0 or more 2.0
+10.0 or more -2.0

-- A reduction can be applied based on a single exceptional score. - Reductions for multiple exceptional scores are applied cumulatively. - A reduction is automatically applied within the calculation of a player's updated Handicap Index following the submission of an exceptional score. - To ensure that the impact of the adjustment remains after the next score is submitted, the same adjustment is applied to each of the 20 Score Differentials recorded in the player's scoring record, including the exceptional score.
-As a result, the impact of the adjustment will become gradually diluted as new scores are submitted. - Where there are fewer than 20 scores in a player's scoring record the reduction is applied to all recorded Score Differentials. - Additional handicap review notifications will be generated for the Handicap Committee's consideration, when: - Multiple exceptional score reductions are applied to a player's Handicap Index.
+- A reduction can be applied based on a single exceptional score. - Reductions for multiple exceptional scores are applied cumulatively. - A reduction is automatically applied to a Handicap Index after it is updated following the submission of an exceptional score. - To ensure that the impact of the adjustment remains after the next score is submitted, the reduction is also applied to the previous 19 Score Differentials recorded in the player's scoring record.
+The impact of the adjustment will become gradually diluted as new scores are submitted.

+Where there are fewer than 20 scores in a player's scoring record the reduction is applied to all recorded Score Differentials.

-- A Score Differential is 10.0 strokes or more below a player's Handicap Index in effect when that round was played and an exceptional score reduction of -2.0 is triggered. - The Handicap Committee is permitted to override any adjustment for an exceptional score if it considers that the adjustment would result in a player's Handicap Index not being a fair reflection of their demonstrated ability (see Rule 7.1a).
+- Additional handicap review notifications will be generated for the Handicap Committee's consideration, when: - Multiple exceptional score reductions are applied to a player's Handicap Index. - A Score Differential is 10.0 strokes or more below a player's Handicap Index in effect when that round was played and an exceptional score reduction of -2.0 is triggered. - The Handicap Committee is permitted to override any adjustment for an exceptional score if it considers that the adjustment would result in a player's Handicap Index not being a fair reflection of their demonstrated ability (see Rule 7.1a).